nkohari/nate.io/content/index.md

 {% avatar-cards count=4 /%}

-**Hi, I'm Nate**.
-I'm a software engineer, and occasionally an entrepreneur.
+{% lead-in %}Hi, I'm Nate.{% /lead-in %} I'm a software engineer, and occasionally an entrepreneur.

 Right now, I'm building [Ardent](https://ardent.ai), a platform which helps users blend the creativity of generative AI with the determinism of software.
 Before that, I spent a few years at [Stripe](https://stripe.com/), working on developer experience, knowledge management, and some of the company's [early work with generative AI](https://openai.com/customer-stories/stripe).